mviereck/x11docker/README.md

    - Use options `--stdout --stderr` (short `-Q`) to get application output, too.
    - Use option `--verbose` to see full logfile output.
      - Option `-D, --debug` gives a less verbose output. `-DQ` is short for `--debug --stdout --stderr`.
      - You can find the latest dispatched logfile at `~/.cache/x11docker/x11docker.log`.
  - Make sure your x11docker version is up to date with `x11docker --update` (latest release) or `x11docker --update-master` (latest beta).
  - Some applications need more privileges or capabilities than x11docker provides as default.
    - Reduce container isolation with e.g.:
-     - x11docker options: `--hostipc --hostnet --cap-default --sys-admin`
+     - x11docker options: `--cap-default --hostipc --hostnet --sys-admin`
      - docker run options: `--cap-add ALL --security-opt seccomp=unconfined --privileged`
-     - Example: `x11docker --hostipc --hostnet --cap-default --sys-admin -- --cap-add ALL --security-opt seccomp=unconfined --privileged -- imagename`
+     - Example: `x11docker --cap-default --hostipc --hostnet --sys-admin -- --cap-add ALL --security-opt seccomp=unconfined --privileged -- imagename`
      - Try with reduced container isolation.
 If it works, drop options one by one until the needed one(s) are left.
      - If `--cap-add ALL` helps, find the [capability](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) you really need and add only that one.
      - If `--privileged` helps, your application probably needs a device in `/dev`.
 Find out which one and share it with e.g. `--device /dev/snd`.
-   - You can try to run container applications as root with `--user=root`.
+   - You can run container applications as root with `--user=root`.
+ - A few applications need DBus.
+Install `dbus` in image and try option `--dbus`.
+If that does not help, try option `--dbus-system`.
+ - A few applications need systemd.
+Install `systemd` in image and try option `--systemd`.
  - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
    - Most times it makes sense to store the `--verbose`output (or `x11docker.log`) at [pastebin.com](https://pastebin.com/).